tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_part_three.md

 Thomas knew everything.
 He knew what the town was all along.
 He knew Irene would come after me.
 And he didn’t tell me anything.
 I feel like such an idiot.

 Every.
 Single.
 National.
 Park.
 Has one of these towns.
-He had been the head of a team of people called the Watchers, a branch of a company called the Foundation, assigned to monitor Hungry Horse.
+He had been the head of a team of people called the Watchers, a branch of a company called A.R.C (Anomaly Research Corporation), assigned to monitor Hungry Horse.
 To make sure that the people who go missing in national parks are found before the town can get them.

 Jesus Christ, why didn’t I figure this out sooner?
 Why did I trust him?
 Stupid, stupid, Sam.